Recommended for beginners looking for free trading and a great mobile-only trading platform

 Revolut withdrawal fees and options

 Revolut charges no withdrawal fees.
 You can move money from your Revolut trading account to your Revolut account instantly and for free.
-From there though, similarly to the competitors, you can only use bank transfer to withdraw money to your standard bank accounts.
+From there, though, similarly to Revolut's competitors, you can only use bank transfer to withdraw money to your standard bank accounts.

 How long does it take to withdraw money from Revolut?
 We tested the bank transfer withdrawal and it took 1 business day.